radian3/radian3/README.md

 <h2>Reparations</h2>
 A common talking point is whether or not black Americans should get reparations for slavery.
 It looks to me like Japanese-Americans received reparations after WW2 due to being placed in internment camps for 4 years.
 I think the US Government needs to be consistent with their rulings.
 If Japanese-Americans are getting reparations for 4 years of internment camps, then I think black Americans ought to receive reparations for 400 years of slavery.

+<h2>Dictionary definitions</h2>
+I think it is common for two people to be arguing with each other without realizing that they have different interpretations of the definition of the word they are discussing.
+When discussing a potentially ambiguous word with someone, I first look up the dictionary definition and read it to the person I am discussing the word with.
+I read this definition to the other person and ask for their opinion on if it is okay to be using this definition as we discuss the word to together.
+This gets us on the same page and ensures we are discussing the same thing.
+I don't come up with my own definitions for words.
+I just use the dictionary definition.
+I think it is odd when others have their own definition for words that conflicts with what is in the dictionary.